dodomiyake/oluwadamilola-console-finances/README.md

 ## The Console Finances App calculates the following:

-### Total Number of Months:

-Provides insights into the overall timeframe covered by the financial dataset.
-Net Total Amount of Profit/Losses:
+- The total number of months included in the dataset.

+- The net total amount of Profit/Losses over the entire period.

-Summarizes the overall financial performance over the entire period.
+- The average of the **changes** in Profit/Losses over the entire period.
-Average Changes in Profit/Losses:

-Calculates the average monthly change in Profit/Losses.
-Greatest Increase in Profit/Losses:
+  * You will need to track what the total change in Profit/Losses are from month to month and then find the average.
+  * (`Total/(Number of months - 1)`)

-Identifies the month with the highest increase in Profit/Losses and the corresponding amount.
+* The greatest increase in Profit/Losses (date and difference in the amounts) over the entire period.
-Greatest Decrease in Profit/Losses:

-Identifies the month with the highest decrease in Profit/Losses and the corresponding amount.
+* The greatest decrease in Profit/Losses (date and difference in the amounts) over the entire period.